 The majority of the ePACS wiring in this building will be installed above ceilings without conduit.
 All communications cabling used throughout this project shall comply with the requirements as outlined in the National Electric Code (NEC) article 725.
 All cabling shall bare CMP and/or appropriate markings for the environment in which they are installed.

-Sealing of openings between floors, through rated fire and smoke walls, existing or created by the contractor for cable pass through shall be the responsibility of the contractor.
-Creation of such openings as are necessary for cable passage between locations as shown on the drawings shall be the responsibility of the contractor's work.
-Any openings created by or for this contractor and left unused shall also be sealed as part of this work.
+Seal openings, existing or created, for cable pass through between floors, through rated fire and smoke walls.
+Creation of such openings as are necessary for cable passage between locations as shown on the drawings shall be the responsibility of the Contractor's work.
+Any openings created and left unused shall also be sealed as part of this work.

-Cabling routed underground, on the exterior, through inaccessible ceilings or less than 10 ft. – 0 in.
-A.F.F. in the workroom shall be contained in conduit.
+Cabling routed underground, on the exterior, through inaccessible ceilings or less than 10 feet A.F.F. in the workroom shall be contained in conduit.
 Provide flush boxes within finished areas and factory boxes in unfinished areas.
 Provide 3/4 inch conduit risers with 90 degree bend and bushing for all wall mounted devices.

 The entire ePACS system shall utilize an independent wiring system not shared with any other building system.
 The structured cabling system racks, the TE’s, the fiber backbone, cable trays, etc. cannot be utilized for any ePACS purpose.
 Cable trays installed for the ePACS cabling may be utilized to contain the CCTV wiring.